-When an engagement ends, all your ships that were involved are stopped, along with all the personnel aboard them.
+When an engagement ends, all your ships and all your personnel that were involved are are stopped.
 (Your opponent's ships and personnel are not stopped.)

 DAMAGE

 Some cards (most often, events that cause engagements and dilemmas) instruct you to place them on an opponent's ship, then use the word Damage before describing the effects they have on that ship.
 Once a card is placed on a ship in this way, any game text other than the damage effect is ignored.